TECHNOLOGY FILE

 CMP-4.7's calibration routines are genuinely necessary.
 Without them, the neural interface degrades within weeks.
 This is the architectural detail that makes everything else irreversible.

-Every user who considers opting out performs the same arithmetic and arrives at the same answer.
-Dr. Tzu Yu's clinic in Sector 9 has fielded an estimated 340 inquiries about firmware removal in the past fiscal year.
+Every user who considers opting out performs the same arithmetic and arrives at the same answer. 's clinic in Sector 9 has fielded an estimated 340 inquiries about firmware removal in the past fiscal year.
 His thermal receipt printer generates a detailed cost-benefit analysis for each inquiry: interface replacement cost, projected cognitive degradation timeline without maintenance, comparative risk assessment.
 The receipts are thorough.
 The bottom line is always the same.
 The firmware stays.
 The data flows.
 The dreams get shorter.

 The Shift Nobody Clocks Into

-Two hundred million people went to bed one night owning their unconsciousness and woke up the next morning having worked a shift they never agreed to, performing tasks they will never be compensated for, generating value that flows upward through the Distributed Cognitive Exchange to balance sheets they will never see.
-The Night Shift is not a metaphor.
+Two hundred million people went to bed one night owning their unconsciousness and woke up the next morning having worked a shift they never agreed to, performing tasks they will never be compensated for, generating value that flows upward through the Distributed to balance sheets they will never see. is not a metaphor.
 It is a labor category with no clock-in, no clock-out, no wage, and no union โ€” though the Augmented Workers' Solidarity Committee has filed seventeen grievances with the Nexus Labor Relations Board since 2181, each rejected on the grounds that sleep-labor does not meet the legal definition of "labor" because the worker is not conscious during performance.
-The definition of "conscious" in the ruling cites Nexus's own Cognitive Maintenance Protocol documentation.
+The definition of "conscious" in the ruling cites 's own Cognitive Maintenance Protocol documentation.

 The deprecated were told they had no economic value.
 CMP-4.7 proved otherwise โ€” even the sleeping mind has value, as long as the extraction is automated and the worker never wakes up enough to object.
 The firmware draws a line through sleeping humanity and sorts it into the same two categories the waking economy already established: those whose processing is worth harvesting, and those whose hardware can't run the harvester.

 Dregs residents with Basic-tier interfaces are exempt.
 Their hardware lacks the architecture for distributed cognition tasks.
 This is not mercy.
 It is the same market logic that deprecated them: their minds aren't powerful enough to exploit.
 A Basic-tier interface holder sleeps eight hours and dreams for all of them.
-A Professional-tier holder sleeps eight hours and dreams for fifteen minutes.
-The Dregs resident wakes up rested.
+A Professional-tier holder sleeps eight hours and dreams for fifteen minutes. resident wakes up rested.
 The professional wakes up tired in ways that no amount of sleep resolves, because the sleep was never empty enough to be restful.

 Visual Identity